 Eli, originally from Longview, Washington, obtained his undergraduate degree in Political Science and Economics from the University of Washington in Seattle and is still a die-hard Huskies fan.
 Prior to moving to Tennessee, Eli spent almost two years working in various positions at Kapstone Paper and Packaging, a box plant in his home town.
 While there, Eli sharpened his work ethic learning how to handle stressful situations and the value of hard work.
 These lessons are integral to his practice of law, and Eli will always work his hardest to obtain a favorable result for his clients.

 As he begins to build his practice, Eli is focusing his interest in civil litigation with a particular leaning towards real estate and construction matters.
-In addition to these areas, Eli also enjoys practicing and supports the practice groups in the areas of estate planning, business litigation, and contract drafting and litigation.
+In addition to these areas, Eli also enjoys practicing in the area of criminal defense and supports the practice groups in the areas of estate planning, business litigation, and contract drafting and litigation.

 During his downtime, Eli can be found with his fiancé Avery, whom he met in law school, playing golf, or hiking in the Smoky Mountains.